Wax Myrtle Plant – Myrica cerifera (Southern Wax Myrtle, Live Starter Shrub)

 Description

-The Wax Myrtle plant (Myrica cerifera), also known as Southern Wax Myrtle or Southern Bayberry, is one of the fastest, toughest, and most useful native evergreens you can plant.
-This salt-tolerant evergreen shrub forms a dense, fragrant screen in record time — making the Wax Myrtle plant a favorite for privacy hedges, windbreaks, and coastal landscapes.
-Its aromatic, olive-green leaves release a pleasant bayberry scent when crushed, and growth runs about 3–5 feet per year, so a young plant fills in quickly.
+The Wax Myrtle plant (Myrica cerifera) is also known as Southern Wax Myrtle or Southern Bayberry.
+It is one of the fastest, toughest, and most useful native evergreens you can plant.
+This salt-tolerant shrub forms a dense, fragrant screen in record time.
+As a result, the Wax Myrtle plant is a favorite for privacy hedges, windbreaks, and coastal landscapes.
+Its aromatic, olive-green leaves release a pleasant bayberry scent when crushed.
+Growth runs about 3 to 5 feet per year, so a young plant fills in quickly.

 Why Grow a Wax Myrtle Plant?